crazygermandude/Newsletter/issues/September Newsletter 2023.md

 3. Q(Furnface) What’s some advice you would give to MR’s or even HR’s trying to one day get MR or HR of the month.
 - A(Lily) Do not give up, maintain good activity and communicate with others as much as you can.
 Don’t overwork yourself though!

-Some great words from Lily and we are all very proud of her momentous achievement as earning an award like HR of the month is no easy task!
+► Some great words from Lily and we are all very proud of her momentous achievement as earning an award like HR of the month is no easy task!
 Now our next section is our alliance of the month!
 This is a section where our team hand picks an alliance then we think is professional, kind, and respectful!
-For this months alliance of the month it is… Fresh Dentist!
+For this months alliance of the month it is… **Fresh Dentist**!
 Congratulations Fresh Dentist!
 As apart of this, I got an exclusive interview with one of Fresh's PR Members... **glowinqhrt**!

 Interviewer: Furnface
 Interviewee: glowinqhrt